Gkrumbach07/audio-decoder-demo/README.md

 ### Statefulness
 In general, when an application is stateful, it utilizes previous interactions.
 For example this could be a shopping cart on an e-commerce website.
-In a stateful API, each request builds of the last request where a single request can not be interpreted alone.
-These types of APIs are not as common due to them breaking a fundamental REST constraint: being stateless [[1](https://www.redhat.com/en/topics/api/what-is-a-rest-api)].
-Therefore many of the benefits of REST APIs are no longer available such as easy scaling.
+In a stateful API, each request builds off the last request where a single request can not be interpreted alone.
+These types of APIs go against OpenShift/Kube's default model of having "stateless microservices".
+Therefore many of the benefits of OpenShift's scale-out compute resources are no longer available.

 In some use cases, real time analysis is desired which creates numerous issues for your architecture such as scheduling tasks and scaling up your model services.
 In this demo we will look into a use case where multiple models need to be strung together for real time analysis.
+We will also tackle the scaling issue for stateful APIs.

 ## Problem
 Imagine you are a call center supervisor and need to manage 100+ phone lines.
 You